seerai/HarmonicRegressionDemo/README.md

 must fit a series for every pixel in the area and store all of the parameters as a multidimensional array of data.
 This is where Tesseract comes in.
 Tesseract allows us to gather the data, split it into chunks, then efficiently process each of the chunks.
-Because Tesseract treats time as a first class citizen, we are able to accomidate many kinds of spatial, temporal and spatio-temporal analytics easily.
+Because Tesseract treats time as a first class citizen, we are able to accomodate many kinds of spatial, temporal and spatio-temporal analytics easily.
 In this analysis we perform more than 2.2 million fits across 200 time steps.
 This is a very large amount of data that would be incredibly time consuming and expensive even just to gather and manage.
 Mosaicing, stacking, spatial and temporal alignment of even a single dataset is